 What is a Census: Overview

-A census is where every member of a population is studied.
-It results in a parameter for a population, as opposed to a statistic (How to tell the difference between a statistic and a parameter).
-Studying every member of a population is usually impractical because of financial of time constraints.
+A census studies every member of a population.
+It results in a parameter for a population, as opposed to a statistic.
+Basically, a parameter contains information about everyone in the population while a statistic only tells you something about a small part of that population (How to tell the difference between a statistic and a parameter).
+Studying every member of a population is usually not practical because of finances or time constraints.
 With the exception of the U.S. Census, censuses are very rare.

 What is a Census: Sampling